 That includes plenty of drug use.
 Pot is easy to find and some vendors even sell bongs and bowls.
 It’s not officially allowed by the organizers, but if you’re discreet, there’s little chance you’ll get in trouble.

 Bonnaroo makes a concerted effort to be green.
 You’ll find tons of recycling bins, not to mention exhibits that provide information and resources on how to live a more environmentally-friendly lifestyle.

 Guide to Bonnaroo: Additional info

 Tickets for Bonnaroo uses to run in the $225 range, but these days they’re closer to $325.
 They can cost slightly less or more, depending on when you purchase them.
-But you’ll probably see between 30-50 bands over the four days, so that price is actually an incredible bargain.
+Of course they have much more expensive VIP plans as well, which start at $825.
+You’ll probably see between 30-50 bands over the four days, so that basic ticket price is actually an incredible bargain.